1 November 2023

 It is also very important to contact someone with experience and support, such as a pension adviser.
 They will help you understand every option, and ensure you minimise any risk there might be.

 However, if you are seriously ill and are unable to work you might be exempt from this rule.
-Speak with your pension provider to clarify what counts as ‘ill health’ according to your employer’s definition.
+Speak with your pension provider to clarify what counts as ‘ill health’.

-Each pension plan has different rules for this, so seek financial advice from a pension release company before cashing in.
+Each pension plan has different rules for this, so seek financial advice from a pension advice company before cashing in.

 In short, no. In doing so you would be breaking the law and will face large fines and fees.